 |Casino Queen||200 South Front Street, East St. Louis, Illinois 62201|

 1 W New York St, Aurora, IL 60506

 |Hollywood Casino & Hotel Joliet||777 Hollywood Blvd, Joliet, IL 60436|

 The Illinois sports betting bill allows for the following

 Yes, the first legal sports bets were taken at Betrivers in Illinois on March 9, 2020

 Illinois will collect 15% tax from the licensed sportsbooks.
 This sports betting revenue will go into a “Rebuild Illinois” Fund.

-FanDuel & Draftkings Online Sportsbook and Mobile sports betting apps are currently in a 18 month penalty box but negotiations are under way to remove this.
+FanDuel & Draftkings Online Sportsbook and Mobile sports betting apps are were supposed to be in a 18 month penalty box but negotiations cleared the way to allow them to operate.